janusboandersen/machine-learning-on-soc/README.md

 # Hardware accelerated Machine Learning on SoC :rocket:

 This project is a __hardware accelerated k-nearest neighbours__ algorithm implemented using the Xilinx Zynq-7000 SoC.
-The implementation is done using a custom hardware platform developed in Xilinx Vivado, and a co-designed system developed in Xilinx SDSoC, optimized using HLS and SDS.
+The implementation is based on a custom hardware platform developed in Xilinx Vivado, and a co-designed system to run on the platform, developed in Xilinx SDSoC.
+The system is designed and optimized using HLS and SDS.
 Software algorithms are implemented using C++11.

 __System structure:__
 - The accelerator implemented in programmable logic (Artix-7 FPGA) pipelines MAC operations to compute squared distances between a test vector and all reference vectors.